anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 League Policy may apply standings penalty for teams that start with fewer than the minimum.
 League Policy may also designate a "forfeit time," the period after which a team with less than the minimum is subject to penalty.
 A team may not wait until this forfeit time for players to arrive.
 A team may insert a player into the vacant spot after the start of play.

-Any unoccupied patting positions are shall be recorded as an out each time it appears in the batting order unless otherwise provided in these Rules, or League Policy.
+Any unoccupied batting positions are shall be recorded as an out each time it appears in the batting order unless otherwise provided in these Rules, or League Policy.

 A team may finish the game (1) player short, that is one (1) player less than they started the game with (eight (8) players for a nine (9) person line-up, nine (9) players for a ten (10) person lineup).
 Should a team fall below (8) players, the game is terminated and this team loses by forfeit.